Legaeldan/milestone-3/README.md

  4. A way to inspect and edit my own creations.
  5. An application which makes it easy to edit my own creations.
  6. An application that makes it possible for only myself to change my own creations.
- 7. An application that is fast, which very little load times.
+ 7. An application that is fast, with very short load times.
  8. A page that I can easily add my own creations to.

 ### Wireframes